 The Group’s cancer services in Singapore is delivered by Icon SOC [Singapore Oncology Consultants] – a private oncology provider who have been delivering care in Singapore since 2006.

 Guided by a prominent and strong cohort of doctors, our seven Icon Cancer Centres across Singapore treats thousands of patients every year.
 Further to our commitment across Singapore we continue to provide more care to surrounding regions with outreach clinics into Vietnam and Myanmar.
-In addition to treating Singaporeans, Icon SOC cares for patients from surrounding countries who travel for the exceptional standard of clinical expertise they offer.
-As a result, Icon SOC has become a regional hub acknowledged for excellence in clinical and patient care.
+In addition to treating Singaporeans, Icon SOC cares for patients from surrounding countries who travel for a personalised, holistic approach to cancer care.
+As a result, Icon SOC has become a regional hub acknowledged for evidence-based treatments and a supportive approach to patient care.

 Since acquisition, Icon SOC has significantly grown their footprint from seven to 12 clinicians.
 Hand-in-hand with this has been a growth in clinics from four to seven, with the acquisition of Haematology Oncology Clinic – the first private haematology group in Singapore – rounding out this number in the last year.